Animals in space

 Most people think that the first ever animal sent into space was a dog, but actually, it was something you wouldn't expect - fruit flies.
-Fruit flies (Drosophila melanogaster) were sealed inside a captured Nazi V-2 rocket on 20th February 1947.
-The rocket was launched from White Sands missile range, New Mexico.
-Reaching an altitude of 68 miles (or 108 km) before falling back towards the ground and landing safely aided by a parachute.
+Fruit flies (drosophila melanogaster) were sealed inside a captured Nazi V-2 rocket on 20th February 1947.
+The rocket was launched from White Sands missile range in New Mexico, and reached an altitude of 68 miles (or 108 km) before falling back towards the ground and landing safely aided by a parachute.
 I'm sure you'll be glad to hear that the fruit flies were later recovered and found to be alive and kicking.

 Check out the video below for more information on fruit flies in space.

-The first monkey sent into space was Albert.
+The first monkey sent into space was a rhesus monkey called Albert.
 He travelled to over 39 miles (63 km) on 11th of June 1948 but sadly suffocated during his flight.

 1959 marked the date when monkeys became the first living creatures to survive a space mission.
 Two female monkeys, named Able and Baker, were sent 300 miles into space from their launch pad in Florida.
 Their journey lasted 15 minutes, and they successfully landed in the South Atlantic's waters near Puerto Rico.